 Since 2008, HCV program funding has provided rental assistance under a supportive housing program for homeless veterans.
-The Veterans Affairs Supportive Housing (VASH) program combines HCV rental assistance with case management and clinical services provided by the Department of Veterans Affairs (VA) at VA medical centers (VAMCs) and Community-Based Outpatient Clinics (CBOCs).
+The Veterans Affairs Supportive Housing (VASH) program combines HCV rental assistance with case management and clinical services provided by the Department of Veterans Affairs (VA) at VA medical centers (VAMCs) and Community-Based Outpatient Clinics (CBOCs) or through a designated service provider (DSP) as approved by the VA Secretary.
 Eligible families are homeless veterans and their families that agree to participate in VA case management and are referred to the VAMC's partner PHA for HCV assistance.
-The VAMC or CBOC's responsibilities include:
+The VAMC or DSP's responsibilities include: